 EVERYTHING YOU NEED TO KNOW

-Every year 1,500 children are born in our country by conception through egg donation, while today, more than one million children worldwide come from egg donation programs.
+Every year 1,500 children are born in our country by conception through egg donation, while today, more than one million children worldwide are born from egg donation programs.
 Egg donation has proven to be very successful, with pregnancy rates that can reach up to 78% per attempt.
-The only available treatment for women who can not produce their own eggs, is also addressed to women who have made many attempts at in vitro fertilization without success or are in menopause (without a period) and want to become mothers.
-In our clinic, there is an ongoing egg donation program, based on a bank of donors who wish to donate their eggs anonymously.
-The decision of most women to become donors stems from the desire to help other couples realize their dream of becoming parents and under Greek law, receive compensation for their medicines and expenses.
-Thanks to this program, a significant number of infertile couples have been helped due to their lack or reduced / low, quantity/quality of eggs.
+At the same time, it is the only available treatment for women who cannot produce their own eggs, it is also addressed to women who have made many attempts of in vitro fertilization without success or are in menopause (without a period) and would like to become mothers.
+In our clinic, there is an ongoing egg donation program, based on a bank of donors who wish to offer their eggs anonymously.
+The decision of becoming a donor for most of the women stems from the desire to help other couples realize their dream of becoming parents and under Greek law, receive compensation for their medicines and expenses.
+Thanks to this program, a significant number of infertile couples have been helped due to their lack of reduced / low quantity/quality of eggs.

-- Candidate egg donors, according to Greek legislation, are anonymous and are required to sign the special consent documents.
+- Candidate egg donors remain anonymous, according to the Greek legislation, and they ought to sign the special consent documents.

-- Each donor undergoes a series of examinations for a detailed medical and psychological examination in order to determine both her good health and whether she will be able to respond properly to treatment.
+- Each donor undergoes a series of medical and psychological tests to confirm both her good health and see whether she will be able to respond properly to the treatment.

 - The Medimall IVF Clinic Egg Donation Program is based on equal treatment of both the recipient and the donor.
-That is, both groups of women are offered the same personalized treatment and care throughout the program.
+Both groups of women are offered the same personalized treatment and care throughout the program.

-- Candidate sperm donors, according to Greek legislation, are anonymous and are required to sign special consent documents.
+- Candidate sperm donors remain anonymous, according to the Greek legislation and they ought to sign the special consent documents.

-- Each donor undergoes a series of examinations for a detailed medical and psychological examination in order to determine his good health.
+- Each donor undergoes a series of medical and psychological tests in order to confirm his good health.

 THE PROCESS OF EXAMINATION OF CANDIDATE DONORS IN OUR CLINIC

-Candidates after completing the relevant contact form, come to the clinic by appointment for a personal interview.
-On the same day, they will undergo a series of examinations and tests which will certify the integrity of their physical and mental health and their mental clarity.
-At the same time, they will complete their written consent for participation in the donation program and the relevant responsible statement for the truth and accuracy of the information they record.
+After completing the relevant contact form, candidates come by to the clinic with an appointment for a personal interview.
+On that day, they do a series of examinations and tests which certify the integrity of their physical and mental health and their mental clarity.
+At the same time, they sign officially their written consent to participate in the donation program and the responsible statement needed for the truth and accuracy of the information they give.

-After a period of 3 weeks, the results of all the examinations are completed, at which point their right to participate in the genetic donation programs of the Medimall IVF Clinic is certified.
+After 3 weeks, all the results of the tests are ready.
+At that point, their right to participate in the genetic donation programs of Medimall IVF Clinic has been certified.